 \section{Conclusions}

-We propose a fully-convolutional NN model, NN-Turb, to generate 1-di\-men\-sio\-nal fields with turbulent statistics.
+We propose a fully-convolutional NN model, NN-Turb, to generate a 1-di\-men\-sio\-nal field with some turbulent velocity statistics.
 Our stochastic model takes as input a Gaussian white noise and perform a double operation on it: 1) it introduces the desired structure of dependencies and 2) it deformates the Gaussian pdf of the input to a long-tailed and skewed one.
 Very importantly, our model only needs the aimed evolution across scales of the second order structure function, skewness and flatness for learning, and so, it does not require turbulent data.

-The generated 1-dimensional field $u(x)$ correctly models the energy distribution, energy cascade and intermittency of turbulence while remaining close to Gaussian at large scales.
-Thus, it recovers the $2/3$ and $4/5$ laws of Kolmogorov as well as the flatness behavior in the inertial domain described in~\cite{Chevillard2005,Chevillard2012}.
+The generated 1-dimensional field $u(x)$ correctly recovers the $2/3$ and $4/5$ laws of Kolmogorov as well as the flatness behavior in the inertial domain described in~\cite{Chevillard2005,Chevillard2012}.
+From this perspective, $u(x)$ models adequately the energy distribution, energy cascade and intermittency of turbulence while remaining close to Gaussian at large scales.
 However, we also illustrated that the pdfs of the increments of the generated fields do not necessarily match the expected behavior of turbulent ones.
 So, our stochastic field can reproduce the statistical behavior of the second, third and fourth order structure functions of turbulent velocity without matching the exact pdf deformation across scales.

 Three main future perspectives are considered.
 First, the application of the proposed learning approach for generating 2D images of homogeneous and isotropic turbulent velocity.
 Second, the empirical definition of the structure functions $S_p(l)$ according to a limited number of parameters $c_m$.
 This will allow us to completely avoid the use of experimental data.
 More interestingly this will allow us to introduce these parameters $c_m$ as inputs of our model, and so, to generate different types of processes with diverse multifractal properties.
 Thus, we aim to generalize this NN optimization approach, which does not need data, to other kind of non-linear physical systems.
 Finally, the definition of a learning setup in which we don't impose the evolution across scales of some structure functions but the evolution of the pdfs of the increments directly.
-Once again, we will look for setups on which the desired pdfs could be defined from data or from theoretical models.